 Rhinoplasty surgery is typically an outpatient procedure, meaning patients can return home after the completion of surgery.
 The initial recovery time generally lasts between 1-2 weeks, and during this time, moderate discomfort, swelling, bruising, and headaches may occur.
 Nausea may occur following surgery, but Dr. Kulbersh takes great lengths to prevent nausea from occurring by giving medications and using special techniques in the operating room.
 During the recovery, Dr. Kulbersh can prescribe the appropriate medication to alleviate symptoms, though most people stop taking pain medication within the first few days after the procedure.

 Dr. Kulbersh will see all patients in the office the day after surgery, one week, and two weeks after their procedure.
-The nasal splint and stiches will be removed approximately one week after surgery.
+The nasal splint and stitches will be removed approximately one week after surgery.
 The splint’s purpose is to protect the nose, limit swelling, and to keep it stable.
 There may also be internal sutures present, but they are absorbable and do not need to be removed.
 Thereafter, one should be able to return to work and light activity within 7-10 days after surgery.

 Dr. Kulbersh does not place “packing” in the nose.
 He will occasionally place small silicone splints inside the nose to help the septum heal.
 The most common complaint during the first week after surgery is the inability to breath through the nose and a dry throat.
 For these reasons, Dr. Kulbersh suggest placing a humidifier in your room during the first week after surgery.
 Breathing through the nose dramatically improves after the first week for most patients, but it will continue to improve over many months as the swelling inside of the nose resolves.